Rep. Kevin McDugle: Either we get the death penalty right, or we don't do it

 If we can not guarantee accuracy, the executions should wait.

-Rep. Kevin McDugle, a Republican, is a member of the Oklahoma House of Representative from District 12, which includes portions of Wagoner County.
+Rep. Kevin McDugle, a Republican, is a member of the Oklahoma House of Representative from District 12, which includes portion of Wagoner County.

 Catch the latest in Opinion